abtExp/ArxivImpl/arxivr/models/scfegan/Readme.md

 Remaining Tasks :

-1. Define the dataloader
+--1.
+Define the dataloader--

 --2.
 In getting the color info, replace the color with the median color of the segment--

 --3.
 Fix G_SN loss and the add term in the generator loss--

-4. Test the data generation and the training code.
+--4.
+Test the data generation and the training code.--

 5. Start training